rgeyer/rs_selfservice/README.md

 * Make the windows product work by properly passing inputs into the server or deployment.
 * Cleaner handling of failure while provisioning.
 Make sure that successfully provisioned stuff gets persisted so that it can be destroyed.
   * Cleaner handling of failure while destroying, make sure that destruction can be re-run until everything is gone.
+* Add vendor dependency downloads with composer in pre_activate.php for Zend Server

 Icon Pack
 http://findicons.com/pack/42/basic - Symbols, basic stuff